Skip to content

 This section covers known troubleshooting issues:

-Configure for OpenAPS¶
+Configure Nightscout for Trio (OpenAPS)

 If you transitioned from the Loop app, you must make some modifications to Nightscout before you will be successful viewing your Trio data in your Nightscout site.